nats-io/natscli/README.md

 $ docker exec -ti js sh -l
 ```

-This shell has the `jsm` utility and all other nats cli tools used in the rest of this guide.
+This shell has the `jsm` utility and all other NATS cli tools used in the rest of this guide.

 Now skip to the `Administer JetStream` section.

 ### Using Source

 You will also want to have installed from the nats.go repo the examples/tools such as nats-pub, nats-sub, nats-req and possibly nats-bench.
-One of the design goals of JetStream was to be native to NATS core, so even though we will most certainly add in syntatic sugar to clients to make them more appealing, for this tech preview we will be using plain old NATS.
+One of the design goals of JetStream was to be native to core NATS, so even though we will most certainly add in syntactic sugar to clients to make them more appealing, for this tech preview we will be using plain old NATS.

 You will need a copy of the nats-server source locally and will need to be in the jetstream branch.